Go Back

 Notes

 • Sweetener options.
 The Splenda sugar blend sweetener conversion is 1/4 cup of the Splenda blend for 1/2 cup of regular sugar.
-If you make a sweetener swap, you’ll need 1/2 cup of another sweetener of choice (if using a granulated sweetener, go with white sugar or a white sugar substitute to reduce the grams of sugar).
+If you use regular Splenda (not the sugar blend or another zero-calorie sweetener, it will lower the calories per parfait to 314 with 28 grams of carbs.
 I’ve also made this recipe with 1/3 cup good-quality maple syrup with great results.
 It will be a softer set before chilling, but it firms up nicely as it chills overnight.
 Honey can be used instead of maple syrup, if preferred.
+If you go with regular granulated sugar, use 1/2 cup.

-• If you don't have a tart tamper to press the crust into the bottom of your serving vessels, just use a small spoon or the bottom of a shot glass to create a level, compact surface.
+• If you don't have a tart tamper to press the crust into the bottom of your serving vessels, just use a small spoon or the bottom of a shot glass.

 • Give the filling a little taste test before adding the gelatin.
 Depending on how tart your yogurt is, you might need to add a bit more sweetener.